nhatanhit/nhatanhit.github.io/_posts/2019-07-09-golang-methods-interfaces.md

 # Methods
 Go does not provide classes.
 However you can provide the methods for one  struct, or any user defined type by binding it to a function as receiver
 ## Binding struct/defined type as a receiver
+You can only declare a method with a receiver whose type is defined in the same package as the method.
+You cannot declare a method with a receiver whose type is defined in another package

+A value receiver of a method can accept both value and pointer to pass into the method.
+See method Abs in below

 ```go
 type Vertex struct {
 	X, Y float64